jackrabbit72380/Ho4kmmm/0.7.1/tags/readme.md

 this is a simple fix. hope this was helpful.

-now you can Add extra flair with main menu mods from these folders (one per category):
+now you can Add extra flair with main menu mods from these folders one per category!

 4k_difficulty_style